zerotwo1/react-redux/README.md

 > ESSAY: Noops expectations with Redux, Zero21

-> After some research and careful consideration I am going with Empire.
+> After some fast research and consideration I am going with Empire.
 Empire is a control layer on top of Amazon EC2 Container Service (ECS) that provides a Heroku like workflow.
 It conforms to a subset of the Heroku Platform API, which means you can use the same tools and processes that you use with Heroku, but with all the power of EC2 and Docker.

 > ESSAY: Using Empire & EC2 in place of Heroku, but keep heroku CLI tools